A Fun Itinerary For a Day Trip From Asheville

 If you want to have dinner in Asheville, check out the South Slope district!
 Buxton Hall BBQ is one of our favorite spots in town and it’s located right in the heart of South Slope.
 Another great spot (especially if you like sours!) is Wicked Weed’s Funkatorium.
 They have so many fun flavors on tap and an awesome food menu.

 If you are ready to kick your feet back and order takeout, then check out our list of the best takeout restaurants in Asheville!
 A great restaurant to pick up from after your adventurous day is Luella’s BBQ because you can order ahead and I always find that super helpful.
 They have a location in Arden (just ten minutes from the Parkway) and another in North Asheville on Merrimon.
 Both are great so just pick whichever is more convenient!
-We also really love Vinnie’s Neighborhood Italian if pasta is calling your name.
+We also really love Vinnie’s Neighborhood Italian if pasta is calling your name and Gan Shan West for an amazing rice bowl.

 This itinerary is great for visitors to the Asheville area, but it’s also fun for locals, too.
 We like to take this loop with our kids every few months between spring and fall.
 The colors and views change so much each season and we love checking out new restaurants and shops in Brevard.